nokia/caas-ingress/README.md

 The external IP addresses and ports are configurable in the `values.yaml` file.

+For external HTTPS traffic an option is provided to use a custom TLS certificate (preferably signed by a trusted CA).
+This certificate must be loaded into a TLS Secret inside the same namespace, where the chart will be deployed into.
-For external HTTPS traffic new self-signed TLS key is generated during chart deployment.
+If custom TLS Secret is not specified, a new self-signed TLS key is generated during chart deployment.
 This means the external tools will complain about the untrusted key.

 For K8S API access a restricted ServiceAccount is being used, which has `get` & `list` permissions for the following endpoints: